azkiflay/ansible/README.md

 When a key-based authentication is setup, managed hosts use public key of the Ansible controller to authenticate it.
 The controller's private key should be kept locally and securely.
 In other words, the public key should be known to the managed nodes for them to be able to create a message that can be read only using the private key of the controller node.
 The rest of the authentication process is automatically triggered at each node after the private and public key pair have been configured at the respective hosts.

 To this end, public and private keys are generated at the controller.
 Subsequently, the controller's public key has to be transferred to the managed hosts, letting them know about the controller and its public key.
-This requires a valid username and password to access a managed host and transfer the controller's public key.
+This requires a valid user name and password to access a managed host and transfer the controller's public key.

 Put another way, to configure the controller connection with the managed hosts using a key-based authentication, the controller's private and public keys must be available at the right places.
 However, before the key-based authentication can be configured, there must be a pre-existing password-based access to the managed hosts from the controller.